gludescher/qulture_challenge/README.md

 - **Path:** '/employees/<*employeeID>*'
 - **Method:** DELETE

-This operation, as well as editing employee, also returns the indirect changes it may have caused, since the practical effects of deleting an employee or changing its company are basically the same for its subordinates.
+This operation, as well as "Editing employee", also returns the indirect changes it may have caused, since the practical effects of deleting an employee or changing its company are basically the same for its subordinates.

 - **Request example:**